zouzhekang/YJYpaper/README.md

 - [x] Report to [Academic Degrees and Graduate Education Development Center of the Ministry of Education](jdjb@cdgdc.edu.cn)
 - [ ] Report in the Ministry of Education Scientific Research Integrity Management Information System
 - [ ] Report to Hubei Provincial Department of Education
-- [ ] Submit to international media such as Reuters, Bloomberg, and Agence France-Presse, and UNESCO to expose suspected academic misconduct in papers from Wuhan University
 - [ ] Notify editors-in-chief/deputy editors-in-chief of Elsevier and all major SCI/SSCI publishing institutions about all suspected academic misconduct papers from Wuhan University and submit evidence related to academic corruption, requesting focused review of the university's academic publications
 - [ ] ...